bioinfodlsu/phage-host-prediction/README.md

 ⚠️ **UPDATE (06/12/2023):** In May 2023, Google Colab switched its default runtime to Python 3.10.
 However, one of our project's dependencies, [`bio-embeddings`](https://docs.bioembeddings.com/v0.2.3/) (v0.2.3), seems to be incompatible with Python 3.10.

 If the memory requirement of loading pretrained protein language models ([`4.
-Protein Embedding Generation.ipynb`](https://github.com/bioinfodlsu/phage-host-prediction/blob/main/experiments/4.%20Protein%20Embedding%20Generation.ipynb)) is too heavy for your local machine, an alternative cloud-based service with GPU is Paperspace; you may try using its [PyTorch 1.12 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#recommended-runtimes) (which, as of writing, uses Python 3.9) or the [Python 3.9 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#previous-runtime-versions).
+Protein Embedding Generation.ipynb`](https://github.com/bioinfodlsu/phage-host-prediction/blob/main/experiments/4.%20Protein%20Embedding%20Generation.ipynb)) is too heavy for your local machine, an alternative cloud-based service with GPU is Paperspace; you may try using either its [PyTorch 1.12 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#recommended-runtimes) (which, as of writing, uses Python 3.9) or [Python 3.9 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#previous-runtime-versions).

 ### Operating System